pmalmsten/cosmosdb-extensions-sessiontokens-aspnet/README.md

       token returned for the most recently completed write wins**.
 As a result, read-your-own-writes consistency guarantees will apply only for the chain of writes whose session token completed last - other writes might not be reflected in future reads.
-The Cosmos DB API does not accept more than one session token on a given read request, so this cannot be mitigated.
+The Cosmos DB API does not accept more than one session token on a given read request, and no method of merging session tokens is documented, so we can only choose one session token value to keep.
 To guarantee read-your-own-writes semantics apply for all writes issued by your application in the context of a single HTTP request, do not issue the writes to Cosmos DB in parallel.
     * When your application issues a Cosmos DB read or query while processing an HTTP request, that read will use the session token returned for the most recently completed write (a write has 'completed' when an `await` on the `Task<T>` for that write call returns) issued in the context of that HTTP request.
 (This matches the behavior